 One of the things that employees say turns them off a job is the lack of good onboarding.

 People do want to feel confident in what they are doing, but poor onboarding programs don’t promote that ideal.

 A good onboarding program will result in 69% of employees remaining in a job for at least 3 years.

 Even losing one out of every ten people due to a poor onboarding experience is something that needs to be resolved.

-11. Employee Retention Statistics Show that Higher Retention Rates Can Maximize Profits by Up to 4 Times.
+11. Higher Retention Rates Can Maximize Profits by Up to 4 Times.

 Lower costs and increased productivity are two of the benefits that come with higher retention rates.